Last updated: Thu Oct 17 16:41:22 2024

 6. Correlation and regression.

-7. Moderation - multiple regression, two-way ANOVAs
+7. Moderation - multiple regression and two-way ANOVAs

 8. Power analyses and mediation.